taromero/latte/README.md

 #### What it is

-Testing framework to write mocha-like specs, without the need of using Velocity.
+Testing framework to write mocha-esque specs, without the need of using Velocity.

 #### What it is not